PioniaPHP-project/pionia-docs/content/docs/documentation/services/services.md

 ---
-title: 'Services'
+title: "Services"
-parent: 'documentation'
+parent: "documentation"
-description: 'Abstracting most of the CRUD work for so that you focus on only complex business logic.'
+description: "Abstracting most of the CRUD work for so that you focus on only complex business logic."
-summary: 'Some actions like list, delete, create, retrieve/details, random, updated, are provided by default.
-You can still add more actions as you see fit.'
+summary: "Some actions like list, delete, create, retrieve/details, random, updated, are provided by default.
+You can still add more actions as you see fit."
 date: 2024-07-05 01:06:18.709 +0300
 lastmod: 2024-07-05 01:06:18.709 +0300
 draft: false
 weight: 500
 toc: true
 seo:
-    title: 'Services' # custom title (optional)
+  title: "Services" # custom title (optional)
-    description: 'Putting Pionia Services on wheels by providing all the default logic so that you stay focused on the new, complex and special logic!' # custom description (recommended)
+  description: "Putting Pionia Services on wheels by providing all the default logic so that you stay focused on the new, complex and special logic!" # custom description (recommended)
-    canonical: '' # custom canonical URL (optional)
+  canonical: "" # custom canonical URL (optional)
   noindex: true # false (default) or true
 ---

 {{<callout tip>}}
 This section assumes that you have a basic understanding of the Pionia framework.
 If you are new to Pionia, you can start with the [tutorial](/documentation/api-tutorial/).